ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Iraqi Arabs](/prayer/notes/iraqi_arabs.html) people.
+This week we pray for the [Jat](/prayer/notes/jat.html) people.

-If you missed it, we last prayed for the [Afar](/prayer/notes/afar.html).
+If you missed it, we last prayed for the [Iraqi Arabs](/prayer/notes/iraqi_arabs.html).

 ## Prayer App